googlefonts/googlefonts.github.io/gf-guide/description.md

 ### With localised text

-If the “first” script of your font is not Latin, we strongly recommend you to also provide a translation of the description using the actual main script. **This localised text must be in the same html snippet as the english text.**
+If the “first” script of your font is not Latin, we strongly recommend you to also provide a translation of the description using the actual main script. **This localised text must be in the same HTML snippet as the English text.**

 See [Zen+Antique#about](https://fonts.google.com/specimen/Zen+Antique#about) as an example, provided by this file [DESCRIPTION.en_us.html](https://github.com/google/fonts/blob/main/ofl/zenantique/DESCRIPTION.en_us.html).

-**Html snippet**
+**HTML snippet**

 ``` code
 <p>Zen Antique features two kinds of Antique Japanese with Kanji.